 Generally, a trustee should not sell property subject to a security interest unless the sale generates funds for the benefit of unsecured creditors.
 A secured creditor can protect its own interests in the collateral subject to the security interest.
 In certain limited circumstances, however, a trustee may properly sell secured property that would generate no proceeds for the benefit of unsecured creditors ("fully secured property").
 For example, a trustee may be able to satisfy in full a blanket security interest on multiple units of property by selling only one unit.
-Another example would occur if a trustee could obtain a higher price from an aggregate sale of assets than from selling the assets individually.
+Similarly, a trustee may be able to obtain a higher price from an aggregate sale of assets than from selling the assets individually.
 In a case with funds otherwise available for unsecured creditors, a trustee also may sell fully secured property to eliminate a deficiency, if the secured creditor agrees to waive any unsecured claim for a deficiency in the event the sale does not fully satisfy the security interest.

-In determining whether the sale of secured property is appropriate, the trustee must consider possible adverse tax consequences resulting from the sale and the sale's effect on the trustee's ability to otherwise administer and close the case as expeditiously as possible.
+In determining whether the sale of secured property is appropriate, the trustee must consider all of the costs associated with the sale, including trustee fees and any possible adverse tax consequences resulting from the sale, and the sale's effect on the trustee's ability to otherwise administer and close the case as expeditiously as possible.
 Administering fully secured property should always be viewed as the exception taking into account the particular circumstances of each case.

 When selling fully secured property, the trustee must administer the sale to avoid a diminution of funds otherwise available for unsecured creditors.
 The trustee should obtain an agreement in writing from the secured creditor to recover the costs of sale from the collateral pursuant to § 506(c).
-The trustee must disclose the terms of any agreement between the trustee and the secured creditor at the outset, for example, in the notice of proposed sale, and in the trustee's final report (TFR) and request for compensation and reimbursement of expenses.
+The trustee must disclose the terms of any agreement between the trustee and the secured creditor at the outset, for example, in the notice of proposed sale, and in the trustee's final report and request for compensation and reimbursement of expenses.
 Any sums recovered from the collateral under § 506(c) is property of the estate and must be deposited in the estate account.